 All of your compensation and the companies expenses/profits will come from one thing; The Bill Rate.
 A bill rate is the amount contracted for the hospital to pay the agency based on hours worked for each nurse contracted.
-You as the travel nurse may never know what your bill rate is between the agency and the hospital.
-What you need to know is how it’s broken down and why you only have a certain amount to negotiate with.
+You, as the travel nurse, may never know your bill rate between the agency and the hospital.
+You need to know how it’s broken down and why you only have a certain amount to negotiate with.

 Bill Rate Broken Down